j1a0m0e4sNTU/Classification-on-FashionMNIST/README.md

 ## Introduction
 This is a small project where I implement deep learning method on classification on FashionMNIST dataset.
 The codes is wirtten in PyTorch.
 In this project, I design three different model structures, and experiment results acn be found under logs/ folder.
-The main goal is to check whether **Residaul block** used in ResNet is useful or not even when the model is small.
+The main goal is to check whether **Residual block** used in ResNet is useful or not even when the model is small.

 ## FashionMNIST
 This is a dataset contains 10 kinds of object.
 Fortunately, this dataset can be accessed direcrtly with PyTorch.